 Giving forgiveness to your offender may not be easy, but it is worth your while to extend it wherever it is needed.
 Other wise, you would be shooting yourself in the leg if you hold on to the offence, without forgiving.

-Here are 5 simple reasons you should learn to forgive others and let go of that vengeful feeling you may have against anyone who offended you:
+Let go of that vengeful feeling you may have against anyone who offended you.

-- God has forgiven your offences and He expects you to forgive others too.
+1. God has forgiven your offences and He expects you to forgive others too

 We have all fallen below God’s standards.
 But by the sacrifice of Jesus Christ, He is no longer holding our sins against us; we have been forgiven.